 In a nutshell, choosing a vegan lifestyle is something you’ll feel so good about, more so than you could even imagine.

 If you’ve been used to eating an unhealthy diet, then going whole food vegan can definitely be one of the most impactful actions you could take to reclaim your health.

-Whole Foods Plant Based Vegan Diet for Weight loss
+Whole Foods Plant Based Vegan Lifestyle for Weight loss

 If you want to lose weight or you’ve become accustomed to eating processed foods or saturated fatty foods (or other dietary choices), then adopting a whole foods plant based vegan diet is an amazing step to take.

 You’ll be able to eat as much as you want of the healthy plant based meals while letting your body to reset itself to its ideal weight.

 And the transition is gradual.
 Healthy and slow.
 No instant fixes.

 I don’t recommend going vegan as a diet to lose weight; rather it’s beneficial to reset your body to healthy parameters – and as a by-product of that you will probably shed the excess kilos.

 If you’re underweight, you can still adopt a whole foods vegan lifestyle to build back up to your ideal weight.
 In this case, be sure to eat lots of whole food protein sources like lentils, beans, chickpeas, nuts, tofu and other protein sources.

 Whole Foods Plant Based Vegan Lifestyle for Peace of Mind